WELCOME TO ST. JAMES!

 Caregivers Support Group

-The Alzheimers-Dementia Care Givers Group welcomes all who have a loved one or are caring for a
+The Alzheimers-Dementia Care Givers Group welcomes all who have a loved one or are caring for a loved

 All discussions are kept in strict confidentiality.
 Please note that our meetings are for caregivers only